erictheredsu/my_express_server/README.md

-# nodeTest
+# my Express Server demo

-webapps folder is the root folder for JS project each project should has a index.html in their root folder, otherwise it can't be open by root index.html
+webapps folder is the root folder for static resource and frontend project

+each project should has a index.html in their root folder, otherwise it can't be open by root index.html
-path: D:\workspace\playground\nodejs\webapps

-TODO: enable the function in Linux
+install:
+1, go to the project folder
+2, npm install
+3, run.bat